9 Foods To Avoid During Breastfeeding

 Consumption of high amounts of caffeine can keep a baby awake and make them restless.
 However, a moderate intake is unlikely to cause any adverse effects in a healthy, full-term infant (6).
 Experts recommend nursing mothers consume no more than two to three cups of coffee (200 to 300mg of caffeine) per day (7).
 However, this recommendation may vary in some countries.

 For instance, the NHS recommends nursing mothers limit their caffeine intake to less than 200mg per day (8).
-So consult your healthcare provider to decide a safe intake quantity for you.
+Some healthcare providers may suggest switching to decaf coffee while breastfeeding to reduce your total caffeine intake.
+Therefore, consulting your healthcare provider to decide on a safe intake quantity for you is essential.

 protip_icon Be watchful